Semester One – Week 7 & 8:

 ‘Just get out and do the work and it’ll all come eventually, you’ll find your way.”

-Following good advice my next step is to go out and find the stories, my only concern is that people spend a lot of time trying to find what they consider the ‘best story’, I don’t have years to search so I’ve contacted the people who might know on the off chance of sending me in the right direction, so I have emailed:
+Following good advice, my next step is to go out and find the stories.
+My only concern is that people spend a lot of time trying to find what they consider the ‘best story’.
+I don’t have years to search, so I’ve contacted the people who might know, on the off chance they can point me in the right direction.
+I have emailed:

 • The Clydebank Post